 - Dash of chili paste or Sriracha sauce (Optional)

-- Bring to a simmer to infuse the herbs into the broth.
+- Bring to a simmer to infuse the herbs into the broth for about 10-15 minutes, or to taste.
 Do not boil!

 - Strain broth through a fine mesh sieve or simply remove the nut milk bag.